 Genes and eye cancer

-Selumetinib is a type of biological therapy called a MEK inhibitor.
+Selumetinib is a type of targeted drug called a MEK inhibitor.
 MEK is a body protein that sends signals to cells telling them to divide and grow.
-Blocking MEK may also stop cancer cells growing.
+Blocking MEK may stop cancer cells growing.

 In June 2013, a phase 2 American clinical trial found that selumetinib was more successful than temozolomide in treating patients with advanced uveal melanoma.
 These results are very promising.